ejmenkhorst/reqnroll-api-testing/README.md

 ### Vscode setup

-To make developping the feature files and implementation of the steps a breeze please configure your IDE as stated in the [online documentation](https://docs.reqnroll.net/latest/installation/setup-ide.html#setup-visual-studio-code).
+To make developing the feature files and implementation of the steps a breeze please configure your IDE as stated in the [online documentation](https://docs.reqnroll.net/latest/installation/setup-ide.html#setup-visual-studio-code).
 With this setup you can now easily jump between feature files and step definitions.

 ```json